beacon-biosignals/julia_pod/README.md

 custom `Dockerfile`s need to be structured with the same build stages as `add_me_to_your_PATH/Dockerfile.template`.

+`--build-args` lets you pass additional arguments to `docker buildx build`, e.g. if you have a bad cache you could pass `--build-args="--no-cache"`.

 `--port-forward` port forwards between localhost and the julia pod, e.g. `--port-forward=1234:1234`.